MingyuLau/MingyuLau/README.md

 &nbsp;
 ## I'm a AI/Robotic  Enthusiast!
 - I’m currently an undergraduate at Huazhong University of Science and Technology(HUST), School of Artificial Intelligience and Automation
-- My researching interests lies in OCR recently
+- My research interests lies in OCR recently
 - I’m looking forward to collaborate with other self-motivated researchers!
 <br />